 There are some differences between our notion of consistency and the ones in the literature.
-First, our definition of constitutional consistency is applied on restriction of preference profiles, while the literature mostly defines self-selection using an induced profile over different aggregation rules and then use neutrality to check for the self-selectivity.
+First, our definition of contraction consistency is applied on restriction of preference profiles, while the literature mostly defines self-selection using an induced profile over different aggregation rules and then use neutrality to check for the self-selectivity.
 Second, the standard notion of contraction consistency applied in the classical social choice literature (Bandyopadhyay (1984), Blair et al. (1976)) apply the condition to the social decision function without describing the preferences of individuals over the contracted set.
 In our notion, we implicitly assume that individuals are truthful and do not change their preferences over the feasible set of alternatives.
+Moreover, the structure of preferences is crucial for obtaining the characterization of q-threshold rules.

 An important contribution of the paper is that it provides a characterization of a large class of social choice functions in a relatively general domain which has shown promise for existence results in the literature.
-This fact that the domain is partially ordered helps in obtaining such results.
-Further research on generalized single-peaked domains is required while studying similar properties of social choice functions.
+The fact that the domain is partially ordered helps in obtaining such results.
+Another important insight of our paper is that rules which are contraction consistent and unanimous are also tops-only.